 Natural Medicine – Targeting Upstream Causes and Leveraging Functional Tendencies

 We define another abstraction called “natural medicine”.
 This describes medicines that are naturally occurring, without any molecular modifications not found in nature, and for which health benefits have been reasonably posited.
-Examples of natural medicines are vitamins, minerals, fatty acids, phospholipids, herbs and herbal extracts, amino acids, probiotics, and endogenously occurring chemicals like coq10, glutathione, alpha-lipoic acid, etc. Intravenous therapies like high-dose vitamin C or ozone autohemotherapy also count.
-Also included are activities such as exercise, meditation, sun exposure, sauna therapy, food allergy elimination, dietary changes, lifestyle changes, hygiene changes, grounding, EMF remediation, mold remediation, and toxicant remediation.
+Examples of natural medicines are vitamins, minerals, fatty acids, phospholipids, herbal products, amino acids, probiotics, and endogenously occurring chemicals like coq10, glutathione, alpha-lipoic acid, etc. Intravenous therapies like high-dose vitamin C or ozone autohemotherapy also count.
+Also included are activities such as exercise, meditation, sun exposure, sauna therapy, food allergy elimination, dietary changes, fasting, lifestyle changes, hygiene changes, grounding, EMF remediation, mold remediation, and toxicant remediation.
 Examples of naturally occurring materials that would generally not meet this definition of natural medicine would be cyanide, spoiled milk, and carbon monoxide, as these do not have reasonably posited health benefits.